-To delete an IICE unit from the design, click the Remove IICE icon.
-When more than one IICE unit is defined, select the IICE unit in the Select field before you click the icon.
+To delete an IICE unit from the design, either select Instrumentor->IICE from the top menu bar and select Delete IICE or click on the Delete IICE icon in the instrumentor graphics window.

+When more than one IICE unit is defined, select the IICE unit in the Control Panel before you select Delete IICE.